humlab-speech/visible-speech-deployment/README.md

 ## INSTALLATION

+### Prerequisites
+A Linux environment with a somewhat recent version of Docker + Docker Compose.
+WSL2 on Windows should work.

+### Steps

 1. Move .env-example to .env and fill it out with appropriate information.

 2. Generate self-signed certificates by running `./gen-certs.sh`